rasikathakur/rasikathakur/README.md

 - 🌱 Currently diving deep into **SpringBoot** and advanced **Data Science** techniques
 - 💼 Actively preparing for placements (DSA, aptitude, technical interviews - bring it on!)
+- Currently working on **Ascendify** - A personalized career and skill advisor tool

 ## 💻 Tech Arsenal